hjbhu6/yvertx/core_manual_yeti.md

         \(server#close();)
     done;

-Now, go to the directory where you saved the file and type
+Now, go to the projects root directory and run

-    vertx run server.yeti
+    java -jar ybuilder.jar vertx:main

 The server will now be running.
 Connect to it using telnet: